sanyuan0704/island.js/docs/guide/getting-started.md

 ## Why Island.js?

-🏝️ Island.js is a static site generator that builds on top of Vite and Mdx.
+🏝️ Island.js is a static site generator that builds on top of Vite, React and Mdx.
 It is designed to be simple, powerful, and performant.
 It is built to help you focus on writing and deployed with minimum configuration.It has the following features:

 - **Fast**: Island is built on top of Vite, which is a modern build tool that aims to provide a faster and leaner development experience.
 - **Flexible**: It has internal Mdx language support, which is a powerful way to write content.
 You can write, import and use React components in Markdown file.
 - **Performant**: It is designed to be [island architecture](https://jasonformat.com/islands-architecture/), which means less javascript bundle, partial hydration and better performance about FCP, TTI.

-## Quick Start
+Next we will walk you through the steps to create a new Island.js doc site.

-### 1. Init project
+## 1. Init project

 First, you can use create a new directory by following command: